KayFrimp/alx-higher_level_programming/0x03-python-data_structures/README.md

 7. 7-add_tuple.py - Function adds two tuples.

 8. 8-multiple_returns - Returns a tuple with the length of a string and it's first character.

+9. 9-max_integer.py - Finds the biggest integer of a list.